psychemedia/sin-eater-resources/src/_first_controversy.md

 ```

-Silvan Evans then turns his attention to mattes of ritual, or rituals, under discussion:
+Silvan Evans then turns his attention to the matters of ritual, or ritual*s*, under discussion: